Open-Source-Community/OSC19-Linux-Workshop-Sessions/Session#4Part2.md

 ## NSLOOKUP

-this command search for the ip of the given name
+This command searches for the ip of the given name

 ``nslookup www.google.com``